for loop in Linux Shell Script

 Note that to terminate our script we used 'exit 1' command which takes 1 as argument (1 indicates error and therefore script is terminated)

-Even you can use following syntax:
+You can also use the following syntax:

 Syntax: